knoxguru/NSBundle/README.md

 You can find the toolkit documentation here: http://tellsaqib.github.io/NSPHP-Doc/index.html

 #License
-My work is MIT the NS folder has it's own license file attached.
-Everything inside the NS dir is not my work at all just distributing it with the code as allowed by the license.
+My work is MIT; however, the code in the src/KnoxGuru/Bundle/NSBundle/NS folder has its own license file attached and you should review it before using this bundle.
+Everything inside the NS directory is not my original work.
+It's a modified version of the NS PHP Toolkit to work with this bundle and Symfony.